-When memories take position: cultural memory and mediations
+When memories take a stand: cultural memory and mediations

 Deadline for contributions: 01/01/2018-15/05/2018

-Semioticians at Tartu School Juri Lotman and Boris Uspensky defined culture as “communities’ non-hereditary memory”, that is, a memory that is not contained within genes, but within a symbolic system made out of prescriptions and contradictions, restrictions and conflict.
-This is what Aleida Assmann, among others, calls cultural memory.
-It is disputed through social practices we can refer to as mediations: processes of cultural circulation taking place in-between institutionalized productions of sense and the appropriations carried out by common people’s usage.
+Semioticians at Tartu School Juri Lotman and Boris Uspensky defined culture as the non-hereditary memory of the community, namely, a memory that is not contained within genes, but within a symbolic system made out of prescriptions and contradictions, restrictions and conflict.
+This is what Aleida Assmann, among others, has called cultural memory.
+This memory is disputed through social practices that we can referred to as mediations: processes of cultural circulation that occur between the institutionalized productions of meaning and the appropriations resulting from the use that the commons make of it.

-Where political uses of memory take sides and defend a common memory (a single memory, cliché-memory, deriving from common sense and closed inasmuch it represents an only a canonical and authorized version), memories, in plural, take position; they survive via dissemination and are built through connections and unique, shared points of contact forming a jumble of monuments, signals, untraceable tracks, victories and defeats (Delgado, 2008).
-The potency of these memories it is not what they have become, but rather what they could have become.
-These memories do not aspire to power; they challenge power through the distortion of the temporal order fixed by the politics of memory and institutional actors.
+Where political uses of memory take sides and defend a common memory (a single memory, cliché-memory, derived from “common sense” and closed, inasmuch as it represents the authorized and canonical version of it), the memories that take a stand survive disseminated and are built through interconnections, through share points which are nevertheless unique, as an infinite amalgamation of monuments, signs, untraceable tracks, victories and defeats (Delgado, 2008).
+The power of these memories is not what they have become, but rather what they are to become.
+These memories do not ambition power, though they challenge power through the distortion of the temporal order fixed by the politics of memory and its institutional derivations.

-As gleaners bend down to pick up what remains after harvesting memory, in this issue of IC Journal, we invite researchers to search and explore the ways in which a community relates to its past through mediations taking place, suddenly and unexpectedly, through a number of (material or immaterial) dispositifs related to social imaginaries performing a symbolic role within processes of remembrance.
+As harvesters who bend down to collect what’s left after the crop of memory, in this issue of the IC Journal we invite researchers to explore the ways in which a community relates to its past through mediations taking place, often suddenly and unexpectedly, through all sorts of social mechanisms (both material and immaterial) that belong to the realm of social imaginaries and perform a symbolic role within processes of remembrance.

-We would particularly welcome contributions focusing on how memories take position in relation to symbolic systems where cultural memory is disputed: from historiography to legislation, iconography an mythology, territory and borders, human rights discourse and peace, flags and emblems, maps and cartography, biographical texts about heroes, monuments and ruins, text-books, travel guides, graffiti, film, dark tourism, plazas, marginal suburbs, music, rites and commemorative celebrations, comic, photography, contemporary art, science-fiction and digital practice, popular religion, superstition, ghosts and its regression.
+- Memories, symbols and mediations: flags and emblems, maps and cartography, biographical texts about heroes, monuments and ruins, text-books, travel guides, graffiti, film, dark tourism, plazas, marginal suburbs, music, rites and commemorative celebrations, comic, photography, contemporary art, science-fiction and digital practice, popular religion, superstition, ghosts and its regression.

 Assmann, A. (2011).
 Cultural Memory and Western Civilization: Functions, Media, Archives.
 New York: Cambridge University Press.